Instrument Rating – Multi Engine

 - hold a current Private or Commercial Pilot License with 50+ hours solo cross-country time

 - hold a Class 1 or 2 Aviation Medical

-- 5+ hours night flying experience (including 1 hour dual circuits and 1 hour solo circuits).
-This can be completed as part of this rating course with an additional 2 hours in a Cessna 172, at an additional cost.
+- have 5+ hours night flying experience (including 1 hour dual circuits and 1 hour solo circuits).
+This can be completed as part of this rating course with an additional 2 hours in a Cessna 172, for an additional fee.

-The course is conducted in a multi engine aircraft and therefore students will either need to:
+The course is conducted in a multi engine aircraft and therefore students must either:

-- have a Multi Engine Aircraft Class Rating
+- hold a current Multi Engine Aircraft Class Rating, OR

-- or attain a a Multi Engine Aircraft Class Rating during their training.
-We can integrate this into your training for an additional fee (see ‘optional extras’ above).
+- attain a a Multi Engine Aircraft Class Rating during this course.
+We can integrate this into your training for an additional fee (see ‘Fees’).

 1 Attainment of the rating certifies that you have the necessary competencies to seek further employment as a commercial pilot.
 The rating does not guarantee employment or further employment.